Sunday, December 17, 2006

 Dear Colleagues,

-should take part in a demonstration against the Government to protest a lack of electricity.
+The media has publicized that Kabul citizens should take part in a demonstration against the Government to protest a lack of electricity.

 Should a demonstration take place, ANSO advises the humanitarian community to restrict movement in the city centre in order to avoid any disturbances or possible traffic delays.